 Does this mean everything businesses share is simply noise?
 Not at all.
-There are quite a few small businesses sharing helpful, meaningful content.
-But these businesses are the exception, not the rule.
+Quite a few small companies share helpful, meaningful content.
+But compared to the majority, these businesses are the exception, not the rule.
 Am I saying every single piece of content you share will be meaningful to every customer?

-Because meaning, in this case, is subjective and heavily dependent on context.
-A customer who's in the market for a car or truck will find a discount, incentive or reward meaningful.
+Because the meaning, in this case, is subjective and heavily dependent on context.
+A customer who’s in the market for a car or truck will find a discount, incentive, or reward meaningful.
 Customers who just purchased a car?
 Not so much.

 You can’t control context for your customers.

 Your customers get the education and information they need to buy.
 Partners, suppliers, and vendors get the data they need to help you.
 Reporters, industry professionals, influencers – they all get what they need to promote your business.